laminas/laminas-stratigility/doc/book/api.md

 ## FinalHandler

 - Deprecated starting with 1.3.0.
-Use `Zend\Stratigility\NoopFinalHandler` or a
+Use `Laminas\Stratigility\NoopFinalHandler` or a
   custom handler guaranteed to return a response instead.

-`Zend\Stratigility\FinalHandler` is a default implementation of middleware to execute when the stack exhausts itself.
+`Laminas\Stratigility\FinalHandler` is a default implementation of middleware to execute when the stack exhausts itself.
 It expects three arguments when invoked: a request instance, a response instance, and an error condition (or `null` for no error).
 It returns a response.